sci-f/snakemake.scif/results/cloud/README.md

 ![bucket/img/n1-highcpu-16.png](bucket/img/n1-highcpu-16.png)

 ## Next Steps
+I don't think these results are particularly interesting.
+I am relieved to find a relatively deterministic analysis that doesn't require substantial memory to run consistently when built and run across cloud environments with only slight variation in the memory.
+But this begs to ask, what is important?
+What do HPC admins and scientists care about?

 What do I want to do?
-I want to make a template that a general user can use, intended for the Singularityhub builder!
+I want to make a template that a general user can use to assess "if I do this once, and then another time with varying of X" what changes.
 Specifically:

  - the user should put a test that produces some output to run in the `%test` section.
  - the container will be built from the same secure build
- - output data should be put in a `data` folder in the root of the repository with the Singularity recipe.
+ - outputs of interest, along with the container, can be sent to a storage of choice for further analysis.
+We can also throw them away and just capture metrics.

 Then we can have a launcher of sorts that will launch the build across some number of platforms, starting with variables like the machine varied, and then having variables related to the analysis varied.
+Now if only I knew what kinds of variables are actually important... have any ideas?